zammad/zammad-admin-documentation/channels-email/settings.rst

 Sender Format: Default value ``Agent + Format Seperator + System Address Display Name`` This configures the display name used in the ``FROM`` header of mails Zammad sends.

-   ..
-Note:: This does not affect Notification mails (to agents) and password reset mails.
+   .. note:: This does not affect Notification mails (to agents) and password reset mails.
 Emails that are not sent by agents (e.g. trigger based notifications) will always fallback to ``System Address Display Name`` if needed.

    Option set to ``Agent + Format Seperator + System Address Display Name``
       This will cause Zammad to set the ``FROM`` header to agent name and the channels display name divided by a seperator (configured below).